-Question is, can you have that much muscle and leanness without selling your glutes to the devil?
+Question is, can you have his muscle mass and leanness without selling your glutes to the devil?

-In the photo below you can see Vegan Gains next to LexFitness who has also been featured on NattyOrNot.com.
+In the photo below, you can see Vegan Gains next to LexFitness.
 Obviously, Vegan Gains looks like a deflated balloon compared to Lex.
 This and other photos lead me to the conclusion that there is a high chance that Mr.Beans is actually one of the few naturals bodybuilders on YouTube.

-Another factor that is important to consider is that he is pretty much all arms or should I say all biceps.
+Another important factor to consider is that he is pretty much all arms, or should I say all biceps.

 Try to remove his biceps from the photo and you will realize that he is not that big.
-I guess this is also one of the reasons the kid always tries to put his guns in your face.
+I guess this is also one of the reasons the kid is always trying to put his guns in your face.
 They have to be his ”best muscle”.

-Body fat: unknown but I guess about 10% or maybe even below;
+Body fat: unknown but I guess about 10% or maybe even less

 You can consult the video underneath.
 He lists his stats at about 4:10.

-Those are actually pretty realistic stats for natural bodybuilders of his height.
-In NattyOrNot’s guide, which has been correct many times, you can see that a person who is 6’3” could have a maximum weight of about 203 lbs.
-However, don’t forget that this guide is for the elite of the elite or in simple words – the muscle freaks.
+Vegan Gains’ stats are actually pretty realistic for his height.
+In NattyOrNot’s guide for natties, which has been correct many times, you can see that a 6’3” tall natural bodybuilder with insane genetics could have a maximum weight of about 203lbs.
+However, don’t forget that this guide is for the elite of the elite, or in simple words – the freaks.
 I don’t believe regular people can get there naturally.

 Where are you traps, bro?

-Another element that needs to be pointed out is that Vegan Gains has rather weak trap and neck development, which is rare for a steroid juicer.
+Another observation that needs to be pointed out is that Vegan Gains has a rather weak trap and neck development, which is rare for a steroid juicer.
 We all know that your traps and shoulders blow up when you take steroids.
-I am not saying this is true for everybody, but in 99% of the cases juicers don’t have so underdeveloped traps in relation to their arms.
+I am not saying that this is true for everybody, but in 99% of the cases, juicers don’t have underdeveloped traps in relation to their arms.

 Angles, smoke and mirrors

 At the end of the day, most of Vegan Gains’ photos are smoke and mirrors.
-He is using the classic natty techniques to make yourself bigger – pump, Photoshop, lightning, sharpening…etc.
+He is using the classic natty techniques to make yourself bigger – pump, Photoshop, lighting, sharpening…etc.

 Q: Do you think Vegan Gains is an immoral person because of the crazy stuff he says?

-A: I wasn’t paying much attention to Vegan Gains until I received an e-mail from a reader talking about escalating YouTube drama.
-It turned out that Vegan Gains supposedly wanted to film the last minutes of his grandfather and upload the video on YouTube to showcase what eating animal products does to you.
+A: I wasn’t paying much attention to Vegan Gains until I received an e-mail from a reader talking about an escalating YouTube drama.
+It turned out that Vegan Gains supposedly wanted to film the last minutes of his grandfather and upload the video on YouTube to showcase what animal products do to you.

-While I think this is incredibly stupid in general, I can also see it being a bluff meant to get more views.
+While I think this is incredibly stupid in general, I think it’s a bluff meant to get more views.
 We all know that people love outrageous drama.
 That’s why the celebrity gossip magazines get so much love from the crowd.
 Thus, I would not be surprised if Vegan Gains was trolling the whole YouTube fitness circle jerk.